-A Song for My Voice: A Nonbinary Survivor Speaks Up
+A Song For My Voice: A Non-Binary Survivor Speaks Up

 I am a performance artist, and one of my characters is a Primal Scream Therapist.
 I have processed a lot that way: Onstage, in front of a packed house, guiding everybody into an ear-splitting Primal Scream.
 It was so easy for me to loose my voice in this way after my years on the fencing strip.
 Roaring, bansheelike, I brought the house to its knees.
 This, I would think, is POWER.

 It wasn’t until this past summer, at Sufi Camp of all places, that I met an actual Primal Scream Therapist.
 “Primal has a very bad reputation for being a rage-type therapy,” she told me.
-“Only about 5% of it is rage.
+“Only about five person of it is rage.
 The rest is very deep weeping.”

 * * *